impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

 > If set, bash allows patterns which match no files to expand to a null string, rather than themselves.

-I’m guessing this means that, if there’s a directory in the user’s PATH which doesn’t exist anymore, it gets expanded to a null string.
+I'm guessing this means that, if there's a directory in the user's PATH which doesn't exist anymore, it gets expanded to a null string.
 This is just meant to prevent any errors if the user has a crufty directory in their PATH.
-I could be wrong though; maybe we’ll find out as we keep reading.
+I could be wrong though; maybe we'll find out as we keep reading.

 Next lines:

 ```
 { for path in "${paths[@]}"; do
-  …
+  ...
   done
 } | sort | uniq
 ```

 We iterate over each path in our `paths` array, and do something with it.
 Then we take the results of that something, and pipe it to `sort`.
 I *think* this means we can assume that the output of the code inside the `for` loop is a series of strings.
 We then take the results of that `sort` operation, and grab just the unique values.

-We have to `sort` first before we can call `uniq`, because `uniq` wouldn’t remove any duplicate items unless they were next to each other on the output.
-For example, it wouldn’t remove the duplicates in the following output:
+We have to `sort` first before we can call `uniq`, because `uniq` wouldn't remove any duplicate items unless they were next to each other on the output.
+For example, it wouldn't remove the duplicates in the following output:

 ```
 Foo